How the Equity Index applies to funding

 Support for inclusion funding (SIF — formerly called the Special Education Grant) and Careers Information Grant (CIG) will also utilise the new EQI in place of deciles.

-We’re moving to a curved funding model to smooth out any annual shifts in funding schools might receive.
+We have moved to a curved funding model to smooth out any annual shifts in funding schools might receive.
 Under the stepped model we used for deciles schools could receive significant shifts in funding if their decile rating changed.

 In developing the curve we considered four design principles: